golemfactory/golem-docs/src/pages/docs/creators/ray/cluster-yaml.md

   parameters:

     # Maximum amount of GLMs that's going to be spent for the whole cluster
-    budget: 2
+    budget_limit: 2
 ```

 ### Avoiding too-expensive providers

-You can use `provider.parameters.node_config.cost_management` section to define the limits on providers' prices.
+You can use `provider.parameters.node_config.budget_control` section to define the limits on providers' prices.
 Ray on Golem won't work with providers who exceed any of the following price settings.

 #### Maximum provider prices